OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Securing-Legacy-Applications.md

 	* Eventually, the ultimate solution is decommission:
 	* Do cost analysis of maintaining the application.
 Plan to decommission the application at some point and start using new (cheaper) technology
 	* You have to put a final point to the app.
 They are not supposed to run forever.
-	* Other less effective options (Still a certain amount of remaining risk must be accepted): Lower likelihood by adding protection layers like WAFS, Firewalls, Filters, etc. This causes issues when old functionality cannot be exposed to new technology.
+	* Other less effective options (a certain amount of remaining risk must be accepted): lower likelihood by adding protection layers like WAFS, Firewalls, Filters, etc. This causes issues when old functionality cannot be exposed to new technology.
 This has to be done in a very careful manner.

 ## Who